Khatiti/yolo/README.md

-# E-commerce Application Deployment with Ansible and Vagrant
+# E-commerce Application Deployment using Kubernetes.

-This project provisions an environment to deploy an e-commerce web application using Vagrant and Ansible.
+This project demonstrates a simple deployment using StatefulSets, PersistentVolumes, and Services on Kubernetes.
 The setup includes Docker containers for the frontend, backend, and MongoDB services.

 ## Project Structure

-The Ansible playbook and roles are structured to facilitate modular and reusable configuration for different components of the application.
+- Vagrant and Ansible: Vagrant provisions the VM, and Ansible automates configuration and deployment.
+- Kubernetes: Manages deployment, scaling, and availability of all components.

 ### Directory Structure
 - Client: The React frontend.